DataDog/dd-trace-rb/docs/UpgradeGuide2.md

 <h4 id="2.0-type-checking">Enforce type checking</h4>

 Configuration options are type checked.
-When validation fails, it raises `ArgumentError`.
+When validation fails, an `ArgumentError` is raised.

 For example `c.env` and `c.service` now have to be `String`.